-A team of Duke University scientists are in trial phases of a new catheter that is able to eliminate bacterial biofilms found inside the drain tube of catheters.
+A team of Duke University scientists is in trial phases of a new catheter that is able to eliminate bacterial biofilms found inside the drain tube of catheters.

-Patients currently using indwelling catheters often times encounter blockage issues from these bacterial biofilms as well as a propensity to acquire a urinary tract infection because these bacteria can make its way into the urinary tract.
+Patients currently using indwelling catheters oftentimes encounter blockage issues from these bacterial biofilms, as well as a propensity to acquire a urinary tract infection because these bacteria can make their way into the urinary tract.

 However, an astute catheter design has been developed in order to prevent these biofilms from interrupting healthy catheterizations.
 This new catheter utilizes a separate channel that goes parallel to the drainage area and can be inflated with saline solutions or with air.
 This causes the drainage area to stretch and deform, forcing the lodged biofilm out of position.

 Before this breakthrough approach, most manufacturers were more focused on creating anti-bacterial films in order to fight the bacterial wall with very little success.
-Catheter-induced urinary tract infections are still the number hospital acquired infections in the United States today.
-The aforementioned mechanical way of getting rid of these bacterial biofilms are much more effective and bacteria have no chance at developing a defense to this anytime soon.
+Catheter-induced urinary tract infections are still the number one hospital-acquired infections in the United States today.
+The aforementioned mechanical way of getting rid of these bacterial biofilms is much more effective and bacteria have no chance at developing a defense to this anytime soon.
 What’s more, patients who self-catheterize will most likely be able to perform this at home.